eth-pkg/eth-nodes/README.md

    dquilt new your_patch_name.patch
    dquilt add modified_file
    ... modify the file
+   dquilt refresh # this will save the modified patches under /debian/patches
    ```

    Copy the patched source to the folder, so you can build package from it.